 Prior to betting, no player would be aware of the pana that is drawn during the opening or closing draw.
 This aspect spices up the lottery where lady luck must smile upon you if you wish to win.

 You may place as many bets as you want provided you do it before the cards are drawn.
 To increase your chances of winning, we suggest you place multiple bets on each draw.

-Please note that the above calculations are true for single bets.
-This is the base rule depending on which certain betting variations exist.
-I have discussed them in the next pointer.
+Please note that the above calculations are true for single and jodi bets (discussed later in the article).
+These are the basic bet types.
+However, other variations exist as well, which I have discussed in the next pointer.